Gangasagar: Area overview

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Location

 Gangasagar is located at 21.6528°N 88.0753°E. It has an average elevation of 4 m.

 Climate

+Gangasagar, West Bengal has different weather patterns throughout the year, including warm and humid summers, chilly winters, and heavy rains during monsoon: